MionKit/mion/packages/router/README.md

 All errors thrown within Routes/Hooks will be catch and handled, as there is no concept of logger within the router, errors are not automatically logged.

+We recommend return errors instead throwing them as this forces to declare returned error type and Error type can be inferred by the clients.

-For every error thrown within the Routes/Hooks Two types of errors are generated, a Public and a Private error.
+For every error thrown/returned within the Routes/Hooks Two types of errors are generated, a Public and a Private error.

 - Public errors: Are returned in the `context.response.publicErrors` and only contain a generic message and a status code, these errors are returned in the response body.
 - Private errors: are stored in the `context.request.internalErrors` to be managed by any logger hook or similar.
 These errors also contains the stack trace and the rest of properties of any regular js Error.